kostyafarber/crypto-lob-data-pipeline/README.md

 ![demo gif][demo-gif]

-One the left you have the raw JSON being published to the kafka broker and on the right the JSON is being transformed with the order flow imbalance and mid-price being printed to the console.
+On the left is raw JSON being published to the kafka broker and on the right the JSON is being transformed with the order flow imbalance and mid-price being printed to the console.